bgcarlisle/Numbat/docs/introduction.md

 designed to be viewed or altered directly, but may be accessed using the credentials stored in `config.php` in case of troubleshooting.

+Numbat does not require an entire domain or subdomain to itself, and multiple Numbat instances can be served from the same domain or subdomain, under different (non-nesting) directories.
+It is not recommended to serve two Numbat instances from the same MySQL database.

 The contents of the `uploads/files/` directory are arbitrary files that a user may have uploaded to the server for their own reference, or the reference of an extractor.
 This folder is created only in the